 Treatment 1: Epsom Salts

-For this treatment you add two and a half teaspoons of salt to the water.
+For this treatment you add 2 1/2 teaspoons of salt to the water.
 This salt is known to potentially cleanse and reduce excess waste accumulated by the goldfish.
-In this treatment it is important to use the correct measurements to avoid any potential danger to the fish.
+In this treatment it’s important to use the correct measurements to avoid any potential danger to the fish.

 Some bacteria can reproduce or spread faster depending on the temperature.
 Water temperature is one of the many attributed causes of dropsy.
 It is important to regulate the water.
 The temperature range for goldfish is 68 to 75 degrees, and some prefer even warmer temperatures.